CASE STUDY

 • Own small boats and yachts (personal)

-• Either use the boats during nice seasons or live on their boats
+• Mainly use or live on their boats during nice seasons

 • Often DIYers who install and modify equipment/appliances